The Steatham logo

 The church no longer stands and it was demolished in 1971, due to subsidence.

-We next find John Thomas Hugill in the 1841 census aged 8, at the home of an Eliza Tweedy, aged 55, at Great Gonerby, together with his sisters, and he is then lost to us.
+We next find John Thomas Hugill in the 1841 census aged 8, at the home of an Eliza Tweedy, aged 55, at Great Gonerby, together with his sisters, Note - John and his sisters are down as boarders!

 Discussion.